johnalison/obsidian-notes/Input/Books/TheRedQueen.md

 - The greatest "experts" our species have produced on the subject of human nature were people like Buddha and Shakespeare, not scientists or philosophers. ([[Buddhism]])

-- Why did sex evolve: Survey the scientists and virtually all will agree that the problem has been solved, but none will agree on the solution. ([[ExpertsDisagree]])
+- Why did sex evolve: Survey the scientists and virtually all will agree that the problem has been solved, but none will agree on the solution. ([[Things where experts disagree]]

 - Selection within species is always going to be more important than selection between the species.